-The employer shall allow all rights the employee has under the Work and Families Act 2006, Employment Act 2002, Maternity and Parental Leave Regulations 1999, Maternity and Parental Leave etc. Regulations (Northern Ireland) 1999, the Employment Relations Act 1999, the Employment Rights Act 1996 and the Employment Rights (Northern Ireland) Order 1996 together with any subsequent legislation.
+The employer shall allow all rights the employee has under the Work and Families Act 2006, Employment Act 2002, Maternity and Parental Leave Regulations 1999, Maternity and Parental Leave etc. Regulations (Northern Ireland) 1999, the Employment Rights Act 1996 and the Employment Rights (Northern Ireland) Order 1996 together with any subsequent legislation.